Quick navigation:

 Image SEO Game Plan for Busy Restaurants

 It’s 6:30 p.m. on a Friday.
-Someone zooms in on Google Maps, looks at three nearby restaurants, and taps the listing whose photos look the most appetizing and trustworthy.
-If your Google Maps restaurant photos are dark, blurry, or outdated, you’re simply not in the race.
+Someone zooms in on Google Maps.
+They check three nearby restaurants.
+They tap the listing with photos that look tasty and real.
+If your photos are dark, blurry, or old, you lose.

 Why visuals act like a 24/7 host

-Those taps turn into directions, calls, and orders.
-Google watches those behaviors and uses them as signals about which listing deserves to show up higher for similar searches.
+These taps become directions, calls, and orders.
+Google tracks this behavior.
+It uses these signals to rank your listing higher for similar searches.

 Where AI food photography changes the math

-The problem: traditional shoots cost $150-300 per dish and take weeks to coordinate.
-That’s why so many restaurants “set and forget” photos for years.
+Here’s the problem: traditional shoots cost $150-300 per dish.
+They take weeks to plan.
+So many restaurants keep old photos for years.

-You refresh visuals in hours instead of weeks, without lying about what’s on the plate.
+You get new photos in hours, not weeks.
+No lying about what’s on the plate.

 Pause and look at your current Google Maps listing-do your photos actually look like the place you want people to choose tonight?